-Trusting the intelligent autonomous robot technology with our future presupposes their anticipated beneficial influence on the societies and individuals, globally.
-Question of good and bad, right and wrong, and values, in general, are studied within the field of ethics.
-The emerging fields of Artificial Intelligence (AI) ethics and specifically ethics of intelligent autonomous robotic cars are good examples of ethics research with actionable practical value.
+Trusting the intelligent autonomous robot technology presupposes their anticipated beneficial influence on societies and individuals, globally.
+Questions of good and bad, right and wrong, and values, in general, are studied within the field of ethics.
+The emerging fields of Artificial Intelligence (AI) ethics and specifically ethics of intelligent autonomous robotics are good examples of ethical research with actionable practical value.

-In those ethical fields, a variety of stakeholders, including the legal system with other societal and governmental actors, companies and businesses, collaborate bringing about shared view of ethics.
+In those ethical fields, a variety of stakeholders, including the legal system with other societal and governmental actors, companies, and businesses, collaborate bringing about the shared view of ethics.

-Drawing from the existing literature on ethics of AI and robotics, and our work on autonomous intelligent robocars, our contribution consists in lessons learned for ethics of autonomous intelligent robots in general, that can help us overview the field with the common set of values and ethical principles, which may help stakeholders in the broader field of intelligent autonomous robotics to connect ethical principles with their applications.
+Drawing from the existing literature on ethics of Al and robotics, and our work on autonomous intelligent robocars, our contribution consists in lessons learned for ethics of autonomous intelligent robots in general, that can help us overview the field with the common set of values and ethical principles, which may help stakeholders in the broader field of intelligent autonomous robotics to connect ethical principles with their applications.